Summer Camp Registration begins 7 a.m. Monday, Feb. 24, 2025.

 Traditional Camp (Completed kindergarten-5th grade)

-All eight weeks
+All seven weeks

-7:30 a.m.-6 p.m. - $75/child per week
+7:30 a.m.-6 p.m. - $85/child per week

-*Matlacha hours are 8 a.m.- 4:30 p.m.
+*Boca Grande and Matlacha hours are 8 a.m.- 4:30 p.m.

 These camps offer a full day of excitement.
 They are the kind of camps you remember when you went to day camp.
 Day camp activities include arts and crafts, sports, organized games, quiet play, water activities and outdoor activities.
 Safety is our number one concern, so our staff-to-camper ratio is 1-to-15.
 Some of our camp locations have numerous outdoor activities, while others have a combination of both indoor/outdoor activities.
 As a part of Lee County Parks & Recreation’s commitment to fitness and environment, all camps will have outdoor activities each day.